Reinachan/Reinachan/README.md

 ### Primary

+[Knucklebones](https://knucklebones.reinina.moe/) - Fun little competitive dice game for two.
+Built with the Svelte framework in approximately a day.

 [Steam Screenshots Sorter](https://github.com/Reinachan/Steam-Screenshots-Sorter) - Written entirely by myself in Python.
 Sorts your Steam screenshots into folders, eventually I'll make it hardlink them and sort the hardlinked versions instead.

 [Kitsu Reports to Webhook](https://github.com/Reinachan/Kitsu-Reports-Webhook) - A tool I wrote in Python that fetches latest reports from Kitsu and posts it to a Discord webhook.